HPCMASPA2023-GitHub/simulator/README.md

 <details>

 1. start up docker container
-    a. if already created use 'docker start'
+    1. if already created use 'docker start'
-    b. if not already created (from the tests) use 'docker run'
+    2. if not already created (from the tests) use 'docker run'
 2. change directories (shouldn't need to)
 3. edit batsim_environment.sh if you have not already
 4. run myBatchTasks.sh